Static WordPress is a version of your site that embeds images and files directly onto flattened pages.

 Click “Change Live URL” under DNS.

-Input the domain you want to use (e.g., doxordeath.org
+Input the domain you want to use (ex: www.doxxerdeath.com).

 Once entered, the system will begin verifying DNS records.

-Once you see green checkmarks confirming your DNS is pointed correctly, click Update Static Site.
+Once you see green checkmarks confirming your DNS or Nameservers (for 3c) are pointed correctly, click Update Static Site.

 The system will prompt you to immediately re-push your site to apply the domain change to the static environment.